Medicare Enrollment

 Another type, Medicare MSA plans, combine a high deductible with a bank account and have two parts.
 The first is a special type of high-deductible Medicare Advantage plan that starts to cover health care costs after you meet a high annual deductible, which varies by plan.
 The second is a special type of savings account.
 The Medicare MSA plan deposits money into an account that you can then choose to use to pay healthcare costs before meeting the deductible.
 Medicare MSA plans don’t cover Medicare Part D prescription drug costs.
 Patients who join Medicare MSA plans and need drug coverage have to join a separate Medicare prescription drug plan.

-Medicare Advantage has become a popular alternative to traditional Medicare, now covering about 45% of Medicare beneficiaries.
-If you need services that Original doesn’t cover and want to bundle your benefits into one convenient plan, consider your options for private coverage.
+Medicare Advantage has become a popular alternative to Original Medicare, now covering about 54% of Medicare beneficiaries.